SOULDIER1/xrpl-dev-portal/docs/tutorials/how-tos/use-specialized-payment-types/use-escrows/send-a-timed-escrow.md

 To complete this tutorial, you should:

-- Have a basic understanding of the XRP Ledger
+- Have a basic understanding of the XRP Ledger.
 - Have an XRP Ledger client library, such as **xrpl.js**, installed.

 ## Source Code